Hyperbolic groups with planar boundaries: Convergence group actions

 For the proof of Theorem \ref{thm:main}, we need some properties on the boundaries of hyperbolic groups.
 Some may be established just using the planarity.
 Others seem more specific to planar actions.
+Let us recall that a space is {\it planar} if it can be embedded topologically in the two-sphere $S^2$, and a word hyperbolic group admits a {\it planar action} if its boundary admits an embedding in $S^2$ in such a way that the action of each element of the group is the restriction of a self-homeomorphism of $S^2$.

 We start with a lemma which describes the topology of the boundary of a one-ended hyperbolic group provided it is planar.

 \REFPROP{prop:planarboundary} Let $G$ be a one-ended hyperbolic group with a planar boundary.
 Then either $\partial G$ is homeomorphic to the sphere or $\partial G$ is a degenerate carpet.
 In the latter case, any embedding defines an admissible collection of boundary components.\ENDPROP